sloalchemist/potions/README.md

 REDIS_PASSWORD=

-- Fill in the REDIS_HOST with the first half of the public endpoint (everything before the colon).
+- Fill in the REDIS_HOST with the first half of the public endpoint (everything before the colon)
-- Fill in the REDIS_PORT with the second half of the public endpoint (everything after the colon).
+- Fill in the REDIS_PORT with the second half of the public endpoint (everything after the colon)
-- Scroll down and click on the **Security** tab.
+- Scroll down and click on the **Security** tab
 - Copy the password and paste it into the REDIS_PASSWORD
 - Create a new `.env` file in the **llm package**
 - Add the REDIS_PORT, REDIS_HOST, and REDIS_PASSWORD to the `.env` file in the **llm package**